pingcap/docs-dm/en/faq.md

 ## Why does the `replicate lag` monitor metric show no data when DM is not replicating from upstream?

 In DM 1.0, you need to enable `enable-heartbeat` to generate the monitor data.
-In DM 2.0, it is expected to have no data in the monitor metric `replicate lag` because this feature is not supported.
+In DM 2.0 and later versions, it is expected to have no data in the monitor metric `replicate lag` because this feature is not supported.

 ## How to handle the error `fail to initial unit Sync of subtask` when DM is starting a task, with the `RawCause` in the error message showing `context deadline exceeded`?